bgebelein/better-weather-app/README.md

 - Run `npm run watch` for development
 - Run `npm run build` for a production build
   - The production build will be available under the `public` directory
+- Run `npx stylelint "**/*.scss" --fix` for style linting and auto fixes of SCSS files

 ## UI Design